2017–18 Duquesne Dukes women's basketball team

-The 2017–18 Duquesne Dukes women's basketball team will represent Duquesne University during the 2017–18 NCAA Division I women's basketball season.
+The 2017–18 Duquesne Dukes women's basketball team represented Duquesne University during the 2017–18 NCAA Division I women's basketball season.
 The Dukes were led by fifth year head coach Dan Burt.
 The Dukes were members of the Atlantic 10 Conference and play their home games at the Palumbo Center.
 They finished the season 25–5, 13–3 in A-10 play to finish in second place.
 They lost in the quarterfinals of the A-10 women's tournament to Saint Joseph's.
-They received an automatic trip to the Women's National Invitation Tournament where defeated Miami (OH) and Georgetown in the first and second rounds before losing to St. John's in the third round.
+They received an automatic trip to the Women's National Invitation Tournament, where they defeated Miami (OH) and Georgetown in the first and second rounds before losing to St. John's in the third round.

 2017–18 media

 Duquesne Dukes Sports Network

 Alex Panormios and Tad Maurey provide the call for home games on A-10 Digital Network.
 Select games will be televised.